 Alternatives to Suboxone Treatment in Juno, TX

-The medication Suboxone is a combination of two substances.
-Those substances are buprenorphine and naloxone, and the combination of the two has been approved by the FDA for medical treatment of opioid addiction.
-However, in recent years Suboxone has received a great deal of criticism because of the likelihood of addiction to Subxone.
-We have also seen a rise of addicts in MAT programs Texas having accidental overdoses.
-Due to this it has triggered others to seek other options.
-Other options addicts have tried include methadone, abstinence, Subutex, or vivitrol.
-Numerous options are available and each patient should investigate every option available with their doctor before determining which will be most effective to beat opioid addiction.
+The pharmaceutical substance Suboxone is made up of of two drugs.
+Those drugs are buprenorphine and naloxone, and the combination of the two has been approved by the FDA for opioid addiction treatment.
+However, over the past few years this medication has received a great deal of criticism because of the possibility of addiction to Subxone.
+There has also been an increase observed of people in Suboxone treatment programs Juno, TX having unintended overdoses.
+As a result, this has prompted others to search for other options.
+Other options people have invested in include methadone, abstinence, Subutex, or vivitrol.
+There are many options available and each person should investigate every option available with their physician before determining which will be most effective to combat opioid addiction.